 Several people I know have tried to contact the Guardians.
 There are neither listed phone numbers nor physical addresses.
 They use the classic “astroturfer’s” blind: a contact box which then links to a secret email address.
 Having sent several messages asking to attend their next “community” meeting, no response was forthcoming.

-Money seems to be no object: slick e campaigners, an advertising budget, traveling expenses and a media monitoring service.
-A genuine community group is proud of its fundraising activities and gives prominence to their sponsors on their th minutes of meetings and contact details.
+Money seems to be no object: slick websites, full time campaigners, an advertising budget, traveling expenses and a media monitoring service.
+A genuine community group is proud of its fundraising activities and gives prominence to their sponsors on their websites, along with minutes of meetings and contact details.
 Ergo: a genuine community group is transparent.

 Charlie Arnott and Rupert Murdoch connection